 If you are accessing this site from your mobile device, to find Mass and Reconciliation times, you will need to scroll to the bottom of this page.
 The schedule for special services and Holy Days can be found with the bulletins or on the calendar.
 For information about Faith Formation, click on the appropriate tab and drop downs.

 Please take the time to introduce yourself to me and the other members of the staff.
-We look forward to getting to know you and answering any questions you have, as we worship and serve God together.
+We look forward to getting to know you, hearing your story and answering any questions you have, as we worship and serve God together.

 May Christ who nourishes us with His Body and Blood help us to become more like Him.